FAQ

 In all three scenarios above, the Visit ID is different for a search and a click even though the click and the search have the same Search ID.

-General Information
+General information

-• The Visit Browser (and visit metric card) visit count only considers the Visit ID when linking events.
+• The Visit Browser (and Visit Metric card) visit count only considers the Visit ID when linking events.

 Therefore, the Visit Browser can be used for troubleshooting improperly tracked visits as well as allowing visit metric cards to use filters on the complete visit instead of individual events.

-<a href="/en/267/" class="glossarylink force-render" target="_blank">Report cards</a> (except for the visit metric card) use the Search ID to minimize the impact of improperly tracked visits on the Has Clicks dimension and the *<a href="/en/2837/" class="glossarylink force-render" target="_blank">Search Event Clickthrough</a> (%)* <a href="/en/263/" class="glossarylink force-render" target="_blank">metrics</a>++.
+Most report cards (except for the Visit Metric card) use the Search ID to minimize the impact of improperly tracked visits on the Has Clicks dimension and the Search Event Clickthrough (%) metrics.
 The Search ID is more reliable since the Search ID doesn’t rely on a tracking cookie, which can lead to different values when looking at the Visit Count.

 Why do I get the No search statistic/No matching results error messages in my report

 Both messages are shown in usage analytics cards when data doesn’t match the query.
-The filters applied in your report may be too precise or may be filtering out all the data of the cards at issue.
+The filters applied in your report may be too precise or may be filtering out all the data in the cards at issue.
 More often than not, adjusting the filter or removing dimensions that caused metric values to be diluted in a card resolves the issue.

 The more precise the scope of a dimension is, when mixed with other dimensions, the more chances those error messages appear.